Tongmu Reserve Mei Zhan Jin

 We want to give as many people as possible the opportunity to try this tea.
 We also want to offer single servings to bring this opportunity within reach for more people given the cost per gram.
 A larger package would be prohibitive for many people interested in the tasting opportunity.

-Finally, Li Xiangxi personally packaged this tea and weighed each bag to ensure the correct quantity of leaf in a single brew.
+This tea is packaged to ensure the correct quantity of leaf in a single brew.
 Single serving packets take the guess work out and ensure the best taste experience.

 This tea took so much care to pick and finish.

 For an experience that truly reveals how special this quiet and subtle tea can be, a degree of care is needed in brewing.